AMAC245/AB-helper/README.md

 ```

 Compares the means of two independent samples (control, treatment) and runs the appropraite t-test.
 It will return a boolean of whether a statistically significant result is detected.

+## Under the hood
+- Analyses the variance of your two samples (equal or unequal)
+- degrees of freedom(df)
+- compares f-critcal value for f-statistic